 Mr. Metzler has held church music positions in Ohio, Arkansas and Michigan.
 He has also held university teaching appointments in Connecticut, Ohio and Michigan.
 James Metzler's biography is included in several publications, notably the "International Who's Who in Classical Music, 18th Edition" (London, England), "Who's Who in America, 60th Edition" and "Who's Who in the World, 24th Edition".

-James Metzler joined the faculty at Grand Valley State University in 2011, where he teaches two class sections of Introduction to Music Literature and directs the University Singers.
+James Metzler joined the faculty at Grand Valley State University in 2011, where he teaches two class sections of Introduction to Music Literature.